Progressive-Victory/the-discord-bot/README.md

 pnpm install
 ```

-To build and run the bot:
+Build and run the bot:

 ```sh
 pnpm dev
 ```

 If the bot fails to run, check that all values are correct in the `./.env` file.
+Otherwise, if everything succeeds, you should be able to send commands to the bot via the Dev Discord server.

 ### Building the Documentation